hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Deployment.md

 # This is a deployment guide for running this platform locally

-**This assignment contains two separate parts, one for batch ingestion and another for stream ingestion.**

 To run the platform, the following technologies must be installed:

 * Docker and Docker compose